TL;DR — Key Takeaways

 What percentage of the US workforce freelances?

-Approximately 36% of the US workforce (70.4 million people) currently freelances, with projections reaching 86.5 million by 2027 — meaning over half of all US workers will participate in the gig economy.
+Approximately 36% of the US workforce (72.9 million people) currently freelances, with projections reaching 86.5 million by 2027 — meaning over half of all US workers will participate in the gig economy.
+The share of the workforce classified as independent contractors has risen by 50% over the past five years.

 Which freelance platform has the lowest fees?

-GoHireHumans has the lowest fees at just 1% paid by the employer.
+GoHireHumans has the lowest fees of any major freelance platform at just 4% paid by the employer.
 Freelancers keep 100% of their earnings.
-Upwork charges 10–20% to freelancers, Fiverr charges 20%, and Toptal marks up rates by 40–50%.
+By comparison, Upwork charges 10–20% to freelancers, Fiverr charges 20%, and Toptal marks up rates by 40–50%.
+Over the course of a year, a full-time freelancer can save over $20,000 by switching to a lower-fee platform.